-The New York City Clinical Data Research Network (NYC-CDRN) has been established to improve and streamline research in an effort to advance patient-centered research.
+The INSIGHT Clinical Research Network has been established to improve and streamline research in an effort to advance patient-centered research.
 Together, we can find answers that will save lives.

-The goal of the NYC-CDRN is to enable patients and medical providers to make better-informed clinical decisions, putting patients first.
+The goal of the INSIGHT Network is to enable patients and medical providers to make better-informed clinical decisions, putting patients first.

-The NYC-CDRN collects comprehensive medical histories for what will be as many as 6 million patients.
+The INSIGHT Network collects comprehensive medical histories for approximately 12 million patients.
 This robust data enables groundbreaking medical research in a way that ensures the privacy and security of our patients.

-By participating in our research, patients give us the potential to provide the most thorough and detailed snapshot of patient care in New York City — information critical to determining how effective and economical existing health care treatments and delivery models are and how they compare against each other.
+By participating in our research, patients give us the potential to provide the most thorough and detailed snapshot of patient care in New York City and the greater metropolitan area— information critical to determining how effective and economical existing health care treatments and delivery models are and how they compare against each other.

-Ultimately, the NYC-CDRN network will be a leading component of PCORnet — a national research data network that will enable researchers to perform data queries and analysis across various regions and patient populations.
+Ultimately, the INSIGHT Network will be a leading component of PCORnet — a national research data network that will enable researchers to perform data queries and analysis across various regions and patient populations.

-We have assembled complete, comprehensive, longitudinal data sets on several million patients into a single repository.
+We have assembled complete, comprehensive, longitudinal data sets on 12 million patients into a single repository.